Java for Loop Explained — Syntax, Examples and Common Mistakes

 Controlling Loop Flow with break and continue

-Sometimes you need to exit a loop early, or skip one specific iteration without stopping the whole loop.
-Java gives you two keywords for this: break and continue.
+Sometimes you need to exit a loop before it naturally finishes, or skip one specific iteration without stopping the whole loop.
+Java provides two keywords for exactly these situations: break and continue.

 break is the emergency exit.
-The moment Java hits break, it leaves the loop entirely — no more iterations, no going back.
-This is useful when you're searching for something and you've found it.
-There's no point checking the rest of the list once you've already got your answer.
+The moment Java encounters break, it leaves the current loop entirely — no more iterations, no revisiting the condition, no cleanup.
+Execution continues with the first line after the loop's closing brace.
+This is the right tool when you are searching for something and have found it.
+Checking the remaining elements would be wasted work.

-continue is more subtle.
-It doesn't stop the loop — it just skips the rest of the current iteration and jumps straight to the update step, then rechecks the condition.
-Think of it as 'never mind this one, carry on to the next.'
-This is handy when you want to process most items but ignore a specific type.
+continue is more nuanced.
+It does not stop the loop — it abandons only the current iteration and jumps immediately to the update step, then rechecks the condition.
+The loop continues normally from the next iteration.
+Think of it as 'never mind this one, move on.'
+This is useful when most elements need processing but a specific subset should be skipped — blank entries, null values, filtered-out categories.

 Slot 0: 'alice' cleared.